-- Passage of the Communication & Literacy Massachusetts Tests for Educator Licensure (MTEL) for admission to the licensure track. - Submit proof of teaching for a minimum of one year at the time of application. - Copy of license (if applicable) - (2) Professional letters of recommendation, at least 1 recommendation from a current supervisor - Personal statement prompts as detailed below: - In approximately 500 words, please respond to the following questions: - Why are you seeking an advanced degree in Reading? - In particular, what teaching experiences have inspired you to pursue this degree pathway? - What are your professional goals for the future, upon completion of this degree? - Please view and respond the one of the following literacy-specific videos on the MA DESE website.
-What elements from the video stand out to you as most compelling and why? http://www.doe.mass.edu/candi/literacy-humanities.html
+- Passage of the Communication & Literacy Massachusetts Tests for Educator Licensure (MTEL) for admission to the licensure track. - Submit proof of teaching for a minimum of one year at the time of application. - Copy of license (if applicable)

+- Two (2) Professional letters of recommendation, at least 1 recommendation from a current supervisor - Personal statement prompts as detailed below: - o In approximately 500 words, please respond to the following questions: - Why are you seeking advanced studies in this area?
+Why now?
+Why AIC? - In particular, what teaching experiences have inspired you to pursue this degree pathway? - What are your educational and professional goals for the future, upon completion of this degree? - What is the greatest accomplishment you have achieved thus far as an educator? - In what ways have you cultivated transformative change in your current practice supportive of literacy?
+Success of all learners?
+Deep learning? - Complete the sentence "I choose to become a Reading Specialist because..." - In what ways do you currently cultivate multi-literacies into your teaching practice?
+Responsiveness to the needs of all learners?